A lot or a little?

 Is it any good?

-The Sandlot 2 does a good job of assembling a diverse cast, including children of different races, genders and abilities (a member of the boys' gang is deaf, and James Earl Jones plays a blind character).
-Not the worst movie for kids, but nothing really special, either.
+The Sandlot 2 is not the worst movie for kids, but nothing really special, either.
+It does a good job of assembling a diverse cast, including children of different races, genders, and abilities (a member of the boys' gang is deaf, and James Earl Jones plays a blind character).